Layr-Labs/eigenlayer-docs/static/avs-developer-docs.md

 between an Operator queuing a deallocation of stake from an Operator Set for a strategy and the deallocation taking effect.
 This will ensure that the slashing event is carried out for the Operator before their stake is deallocated.

+## Redistribution

+Redistribution may enable AVSs to benefit from a theft related to slashing so additional design care must be taken to consider the incentives of all parties interacting with the redistribution.
+Redistribution enables more use-case opportunities but the higher risk and slash incentive must be considered for the participants running the AVS code.

 ---